cbdevnet/pt1230/README.txt

 The printer is now ready to accept sequential lines of bitmapped data, special line commands or printing commands.
 Bitmap raster lines consist of a header
-	Host=>Printer | 47 #a #b
+	Host=>Printer | 47 $a $b
-followed by n data bytes, with n = (#a+256*#b).
-Since the print head in the 1230PC can only print 64 bits/pixels per raster line, #b can always be 0.
+followed by n data bytes, with n = ($a+256*$b).
+Another way of looking at this would be that the data length is encoded as 16bit unsigned integer in little endian notation.
+Since the print head in the 1230PC can only print 64 bits/pixels per raster line, $b can always be 0 (as this printer will never need more than 256 data bytes for any one raster line).
 However, in order to support larger media widths, there is a padding at the beginning of the data section, which (according to a more-or-less official spec document) must be set to 0 or "damage to the print head might ensue".
 The padding for 12mm media spans 4 bytes
 	Host=>Printer | 00 00 00 00
 after which 8 printable data bytes are sent, for a total of 12 bytes.
-Therefore, #a will be set to 0x0C for printing with 12mm media.
+Therefore, $a can be set to 0x0C for printing with 12mm media.
 The data bytes are mapped bit-by-bit to pixels, left-to-right mapping to MSB-to-LSB.
 No compression is performed, although most documents mention RLE/TIFF compression.
 To print an all-black line on 12mm